Skip to main content

 10. Be aware of your surroundings

-Carjackings are on the rise in major cities—Toronto saw a 78% increase in these violent thefts from 2021 to 2022.
+Carjackings are on the rise in major cities.
 It’s never worth risking your life to prevent a carjacking, but there are ways to become a less attractive target.

 Don’t stop for strangers signalling you for help on the road or roll down your window to speak to them.
 If you believe someone is in danger or in need of assistance, drive a safe distance away and call 911.
 If someone approaches your vehicle and you are concerned, lock the doors, and if equipped activate the alarm with the key fob.
 Do whatever you can to draw attention to yourself.